Skip to content

 Not always.
 Prefab barrel or cabin saunas may not require building permits if they’re standalone, but many municipalities still require site or zoning review.

-Installing a sauna at home is a rewarding project, but it’s important to check whether permits are needed before moving forward.
+It’s important to check whether permits are needed before moving forward.
 Indoor prefab units may be simple to set up, while outdoor or custom designs often involve more oversight.

 Previous article Freight Shipping 101: What to Expect When Ordering Large Fitness Equipment